 When we wrote that document last summer, we assumed, perhaps naïvely, that most students would be back in school buildings in the fall of 2020.
 When this assumption did not bear out, we quickly regrouped and offered a range of high-quality advice about how to assess student learning in hybrid and remote environments, such as Carla Evans’s post on formative assessment (see our COVID-19 Response Resource page for many more examples).
 Thankfully, we are looking to the next school year with some hope of normalcy.

-It will be great to have students back in school, but the emerging state assessment results suggest that it will require extraordinary and sustained efforts to accelerate learning to catch students up by the end of the next school year.
-To be fair, we do not have many success stories of accelerating learning at the rates necessary to bridge the learning shortfalls we are observing this year.
+It will be great to have students back in school, but the emerging state assessment results suggest that it will require extraordinary and sustained efforts focused on learning acceleration to catch students up by the end of the next school year.
+To be fair, we do not have many success stories of learning acceleration at the rates necessary to bridge the learning shortfalls we are observing this year.
 Twenty years after No Child Left Behind, far too many students are not meeting grade-level expectations, even in more normal times.

 Perhaps the influx of federal funds can be put to good use and help support these tremendous needs.